Trane Condensate in Vent Piping

 • Visual inspection: Follow the PVC vent from the Trane furnace to the outside.
 Look for low spots where water could collect.

-• Check slope: Vent should slope back toward the furnace or continuously to the termination per installation manual.
+• Check slope: The vent should slope back toward the furnace or continuously to the termination per the installation manual.
 Adjust supports if necessary.

 When to call a professional: Venting corrections and code compliance should be handled by a licensed HVAC installer.